Region: US

 CreditSight View Comment

-AS OF 06 May 2025SBUX is in the early phases of an operational turnaround plan intent on reigniting foot traffic by improving the in-store experience.
+AS OF 16 Jan 2026SBUX is in the early phases of an operational turnaround plan intent on reigniting foot traffic by improving the in-store experience.
 The “Back to Starbucks” program has come at the expense of margin due to heavy investments in labor.
 While the plan is ultimately to increase transactions and tickets due to improved experiences, we are skeptical that the company will be able to recoup the margin.
 Also, the strategy comes at a time when economic uncertainty could weigh on discretionary purchases.
-Also, recent results have weighed on the company’s share price, which could test the patience of equity investors and possibly draw activist attention to the name again.
-We recommend avoiding this risks in favor of McDonald’s bonds, despite ~20 bp of incremental spreads at SBUX.
+Management has committed to high-BBB ratings, but the margin compression is driving leverage creep.
+We recommend a wait and see approach to the name and favor McDonald’s bonds in the meanwhile.

 Recommendation Changed: May 01, 2024